bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

      Interval for performing the checkpoint.
 If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

 - Inputs*
      Names of input streams.
 Requires an input mode: 'full' (if you want each task to process all partitions of the stream) or 'split' (if you want to divide stream's partitions among the tasks; it is a default value).
-The stream should exist in the database (it should be of stream.t-stream or stream.kafka type).
+The stream should exist in the database (it should be of stream.t-streams or stream.apache-kafka type).

 - Outputs*
      Names of output streams (should be stream.t-stream only).